 You will need a European Health Insurance Card (EHIC).

 If you are covered by the UK for healthcare and you are going on holiday or temporary stay to another EEA country, you will be covered by your UK EHIC.
-To apply for an EHIC, you can do so by calling on (+44) 191 279 0575 or by emailing this S1 renewal application form to email@example.com.
+To apply for an EHIC as an S1 holder, call +44 191 218 1999, choosing the option for S1 or general enquiries.

 If you are covered by Spain for healthcare, you should apply for a Tarjeta Sanitaria Europea (EHIC equivalent) from your nearest social security office (Instituto Nacional de la Seguridad Social) in person or online here.